ucdavisdatalab/workshop_intro_to_remote_computing/README.md

     repo, which contains source materials for the web page (but not the web page itself).

-6. Run the command the following command in a shell at the top level of the repo to update the `gh-pages` branch:
+6. Run the following command in a shell at the top level of the repo to update the `gh-pages` branch:
     ```
     ghp-import -n -p -f _build/html
     ```